Introduction

 If you don’t find a solution here, we would love to hear the issue you ran into so we can add it here.

-goes away, and instead you need to go to the three-dot menu in the upper-right hand corner of theC2C Connections
+- You Already Have a Device Connected: After the first device is connected, the big blue "Add New Device" button goes away, and instead you need to go to the three-dot menu in the upper-right-hand corner of the C2C Connections panel.

-Invalid Client error: invalid_client
+- Invalid Client Error:

 is returned when the information you are providing to us about the device does not match anything we have on record.
-This most likely means that your client_secret
+This most likely means that yourclient_secret

-is incorrect.
+is incorrect. - Bad Request Error:

 is returned when the request data is malformed in some way.
-Double check that you have not misspelled a field name or forgotten to add a required field.
+Double-check that you have not misspelled a field name or forgotten to add a required field.